 However, the rates vary substantially across the country, with youth suicide much higher in the Arctic North than in southern provinces.
 For example, the lowest rates for the years 2000 to 2004 were found in Nova Scotia (4.4 per 100,000), and highest rates – 90 times greater – were found in Nunavut (364.4 per 100,000).
 This large difference reflects a very high suicide rate that exists in some aboriginal communities.
 From this huge difference in rates, it is obvious that the reasons for suicide vary from place to place.

-Not all self-harm behaviours are attempts to commit suicide.
+Not all self-harm behaviours are attempts to die by suicide.
 There may be many reasons for self-harm behaviours besides suicide, including a cry for help (e.g. a person may self-harm if they are stuck in a harmful situation from which they cannot escape, such as ongoing sexual abuse.)

 MYTH: Someone who is smart and successful would never die by suicide